SmashedFrenzy16/Excel-Spreadsheets-Config/README.md

 ## Additional Notes

 The `Program` folder of this repository is currently under development.
 It will be coming soon, so be the first one to know by watching this repository, starring it and forking it!
-Please also follow me on GitHub
+Please also follow me on GitHub for more amazing repositories!